CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Share-your-Cities-Skylines-log-file.md

 ### In Discord chat:

 Drag the file in to the `#support` chat window to attach it.
-Also tell us why you're sharing the file, otherwise it's just a random file and we have no idea what we're looking for.
+Also tell us why you're sharing the file, otherwise it's just a random file, and we have no idea what we're looking for.

 ### On GitHub: